Alamofire/Alamofire/Documentation/Usage.md

 ### Uploading Data to a Server

 When sending relatively small amounts of data to a server using JSON or URL encoded parameters, the `request()` APIs are usually sufficient.
-If you need to send much larger amounts of data from a file `URL` or an `InputStream`, then the `upload()` APIs are what you want to use.
+If you need to send much larger amounts of data from `Data` in memory, a file `URL`, or an `InputStream`, then the `upload()` APIs are what you want to use.

 #### Uploading Data